thindil/steamsky/bin/doc/MODDING.md

   level of attribute, add attribute `level` with level of selected attribute.
   If mobile should have random level of attribute, add attributes `minlevel` with minimum level of attribute and attribute `maxlevel` with maximum level of attribute.
-If you want update attribute of mob, you must add all attributes values.
+When you want update attribute of mob, you must add all attributes values.
 * Tag `priority` define orders priorities of mobile.
 Attribute `name` can have
   value: Piloting, Engineering, Operating guns, Repair ship, Manufacturing,